veracode/veracode-api-py/README.md

 - `get_scan_occurrence_verification_report(scan_occ_guid)`: get the verification report of the scan occurrence identified by `scan_occ_guid`.
 - `get_scan_occurrence_notes_report(scan_occ_guid)`: get the scan notes report of the scan occurrence identified by `scan_occ_guid`.
 - `get_scan_occurrence_screenshots(scan_occ_guid)`: get the screenshots of the scan occurrence identified by `scan_occ_guid`.

+_Note_: You can also access these methods from the `CodeGroups` object.

 - `get_codegroups()`: get the allowable code values for all code groups for Dynamic Analysis.
 - `get_codegroup(name)`: get the allowable code values for the Dynamic Analysis code group identified by `name`.

+_Note_: You can also access these methods from the `Configuration` object.

 - `get_dynamic_configuration()`: get the default Dynamic Analysis configuration.

+_Note_: You can also access these methods from the `ScanCapacitySummary` object.

 - `get_dynamic_scan_capacity_summary()`: get the Dynamic Analysis scan capacity summary.

+_Note_: You can also access these methods from the `ScannerVariables` object.

 - `get_global_scanner_variables()`: get the list of global Dynamic Analysis scanner variables.
 - `get_global_scanner_variable(guid)`: get the Dynamic Analysis global scanner variable identified by `guid`.
 - `create_global_scanner_variable(reference_key,value,description)`: create a global Dynamic Analysis scanner variable.
 - `update_global_scanner_variable(guid,reference_key,value,description)`: update the global Dynamic Analysis scanner variable identified by `guid`.
 - `delete_global_scanner_variable(guid)`: delete the global Dynamic Analysis scanner variable identified by `guid`.

+_Note_: You can also access these methods from the `DynUtils` object.

 - `dyn_setup_user_agent(custom_header,type)`: set up the payload to specify the user agent for a dynamic scan.
 - `dyn_setup_custom_host(host_name,ip_address)`: set up the payload to specify the custom host for a dynamic scan.
 - `dyn_setup_blocklist( urls:List)`: set up the payload to specify the blocklist for a dynamic scan.